 Although El Caballero passed away decades ago, his personality is memorialized by a life-sized bronze statue in Plaza de San Francisco.
-Legend has it that touching his hand and his beard will bring you good luck!
+Legend has it that touching his hand and beard will bring you good luck!

 Spy on the rooftops of Havana from the Camera Obscura

-Originally invented by legendary inventor Leonardo da Vinci, Havana’s Camera Obscura was a gift from Spain.
+Originally invented by Leonardo da Vinci, Havana’s Camera Obscura was a gift from Spain.
 As the only one of its kind in the Caribbean, it’s a unique take on what to do in Havana.
 The device’s purpose?
 The camera provides a fascinating 360-degree panorama of Old Havana.
 It’s truly a one-of-a-kind way to experience the city’s beautiful vistas!

 For the best view, visit the Camera Obscura on a clear, cloudless day.

 Drink all you can at Museo del Ron Havana Club